mooffie/pointsy/README.md

   tool lets you fix them by marking a rectangle that's supposed to be white (or grey).

-When dealing with many images these scripts are easier to work with than a full-blown image editor (as GIMP or Photoshop) because you doesn't need to mess with menus and dialog boxes.
+When dealing with many images, these scripts are easier to work with than a full-blown image editor (as GIMP or Photoshop) because you doesn't need to mess with menus and dialog boxes.
 You just need to select a couple of points, press Enter, and you're done.